What you build

 communication between the leader and the follower.
 Let's add the following

-method to our LocalTransport
+method to our LocalTransport class:

 public void undiscoverNode(RaftNode node) {